TodirasBogdan/WebpageStandard/README.md

 # WebpageStandard
-This ia a webpage about the word "Standard".
+This is a webpage about the word "Standard".